 The process varies, depending on the area of nomination.

-- To ensure statewide representation of students, public school system superintendents nominate one academic area student.
-This student will automatically be invited to attend.
-The selection committee chooses the remaining academic students, just as college admissions’ committees choose among college applicants.
+- To ensure statewide representation of students, each public school system superintendent (not charter, special or non-public schools) may nominate one academic area student who will automatically be invited to attend, provided the student meets all eligibility requirements.
+The selection committee chooses the remaining academic students, just as college admissions committees choose among college applicants.

 - French and Spanish applications are also reviewed by the selection committee.
-In addition, applicants may be contacted for phone interviews with selection committee members to ensure adequate language competency, as classes are conducted entirely in French and Spanish.
+In addition, these nominees may be contacted for phone interviews with selection committee members to ensure adequate language competency, as classes are conducted entirely in French and Spanish.

 No. They may only audition in one area of nomination.